Application

 The enrollment of Non-Resident and International students is governed by Board of Regents policy.
 Non-Residents are assessed a $25.00 non-refundable Non-Resident application fee.

-All documents received by the College become property of the College and will not be returned to the applicant.
+All documents received by the College become the property of the College and will not be returned to the applicant.

 Early Admissions Programs

-High school students who choose to continue their Early Admissions studies must re-submit the appropriate Early Admissions application to continue their status.
-Early College graduates who choose to continue their studies at Windward CC as freshman must submit a new University of Hawai‘i System Application to update their status and declare a degree program.
+High school students who choose to continue their Early Admissions studies must re-submit the appropriate Early Admissions documents to continue their status.
+Early College graduates who choose to continue their studies at Windward CC as freshmen must submit a new Kamaʻāina Application for Hawai'i High School Graduates to update their status and declare a degree program.

 Auditing